jlsonon/day15-ragchatbot/README.md

 Simply open the link in any modern browser to access the live application.

-More deployment instructions or platform specific notes can be added here based on your hosting environment.

 ## Future Enhancements

 - Vector database integration (Pinecone, Weaviate, ChromaDB)